UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 and translated into `Async[RestResponse]`.
 This means that the macro engine looks for an implicit instance of `AsRaw[Async[RestResponse], Try[R]]` and `AsReal[Async[RestResponse], Try[R]]` for every HTTP method with result type `R`.

-* `Async` is a type alias defined in `RawRest` object.
+* `Async` is currently equivalent to `monix.eval.Task` and represents a repeatable, cancelable, asynchronous computation.
-  This is just a very raw, low-level representation of asynchronous computations which may be invoked many times.
-  It serves as a common denominator for all possible asynchronous abstractions like `Future`, Monix `Task`, etc.

 * `RestResponse` itself is a simple class that aggregates HTTP status code, response headers and body.

 `DefaultRestApiCompanion` and its friends introduce implicits which translate between `Async` and `Future`s.